Bedrock-OSS/bedrock-boost/docs/logging.md

 - **setLevel**: Sets the global logging level.
 By default, info and higher levels are enabled.
 - **setFilter**: Sets a filter to control which loggers are active.
 By default, all loggers are active.
 - **setFormatFunction**: Customizes how log messages are formatted.
+- **setTagsOutputVisibility**: When true, the tags of the logger will be appended next to its name.
+By default, this is disabled.
 - **setJsonFormatter**: Sets a JSON formatter for stringifying objects and arrays.
 By default, `ColorJSON.DEFAULT` is used.

 ### Logging Methods